vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 597 commits since the previous release, including 241 fixes.
+More than 605 commits since the previous release, including 245 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Thu May  7 04:43:26 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Fri May  8 04:23:15 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER